 The South Vancouver Island Chapter of the BC Council for International Cooperation (SOVI) is a network of individuals and organizations focused on global social justice and connections to the local community.
 Through SOVI, people come together to learn, create relationships, and share their knowledge on global social issues and the 2030 United Nations Sustainable Development Goals.

-At SOVI, we are dedicated to connecting locally, while working globally.
-Our objectives for 2020-21 aim to upload those values.
+At SOVI, we are dedicated to connecting the global to the local.
+Our objectives aim to upload those values.

 - To create networking opportunities, develop strategic alliances and build a community of practice by connecting practitioners and aspiring practitioners.